serqco/qabstracts/codebook.md

   of the `{{}}` pairs' occurrence and expected to be equivalent.
 - _Exception:_ Codes starting with a dash ("minor codes"), such as `-hype`, may be present in one coding without being present in the other.
-- _Exception 2:_ If a code is marked as unsure, `somecode?`, it is considered compatible with `somecode` as well as with a lack of it.
-  This is applicable only to codes without an information particle count (see below).
 - A GitHub action will check for discrepancies after every push and notify the committer if any problem is found.
   Please correct such problems promptly, because the next person doing a push